-We first encountered Robo Recall at Oculus Connect 3 in San Jose, and it quickly became one of our most anticipated titles of the year.
+Honestly this probably one of our favorite Oculus Touch games.
+We first encountered it Robo Recall at Oculus Connect 3 in San Jose, and it quickly became one of our most anticipated titles of the year.
 Produced by legendary publisher Epic Games, the game pulls users through an immersive world of action and fiction, allowing you to rip off the appendages of your enemies and even catch bullets in mid-air.
 The bright colors and clean design give this game an extremely polished feel, and it’s one of the most fact paced enjoyable titles we’ve encountered on Rift.
 If you haven’t bought your Touch controllers yet, this title actually comes free with them, so it makes it an even better deal if you still need to nab that hardware.

-If you’re into Zombie games, Arizona Sunshine is the VR title for you.
+If you’re into Zombie games, Arizona Sunshine is one of the very best Oculus Touch games you can find.
 Sporting excellent graphics and immersive landscapes, Arizona Sunshine brings you fast paced Zombie action that you won’t get anywhere else.
 There is also a co-op multiplayer mode available which allows you to play campaign or hoard mode in tandem with one another, even further expanding the fun you can have with this game.
 Our own John Velasco gave the title a solid 8/10, so it would definitely be worth a look if you’ve got the cash to drop.
 Check it out.

 If you haven’t played Minecraft in virtual reality, you haven’t truly played Minecraft.
 The Oculus Touch-enabling update helps to push the traditional title into a whole new world of excitement, and gives users the opportunity to become their favorite character in 3D.
 The scale presented by playing Minecraft in VR immerses users in the generated world built from imagination, and it’s hard not to feel like a kid again with your HMD on.
 If you play the game through Windows 10 edition the game is totally free, so it’s completely worth trying if you’ve got Rift and Touch.